Repeat Prescriptions

-You can order a repeat prescription using the NHS App or by logging into your account on the NHS website.
+You can also order repeat prescriptions by signing into your NHS account on the NHS website.

 Access NHS Services Online